yogsototh/Scratch/multi/blog/SVG-and-m4-fractals.md

 fr: Commençons avec le pire cas de langage %xml que je connaisse : %xslt.
 fr: Tous les développeurs qui ont déjà dû écrire du %xslt savent à quel point ce langage est horrible.

-en: In order to reduce the verbosity of such so bad languages, there is a way.
+en: In order to reduce the verbosity of such a bad languages, there is a way.
 en: **`m4`**.
 Yes, the preprocessor you use when you program in `C` and `C++`.
 fr: Pour réduire la "verbosité" de tels langages, il y a un moyen.
 fr: **`m4`**.